kyverno/kyverno-envoy-plugin/website/docs/tutorials/istio/index.md

-# Authz server
+# Istio

+[Istio](https://istio.io/latest/) is an open source service mesh for managing the different microservices that make up a cloud-native application.
+Istio provides a mechanism to use a service as an external authorizer with the [AuthorizationPolicy API](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/).

+This tutorial shows how Istio’s AuthorizationPolicy can be configured to delegate authorization decisions to the Kyverno Authz Server.

 ## Setup

-In this quick start guide we will deploy the Kyverno Authz Server inside a cluster.

-Then you will interface [Istio](https://istio.io/latest/), an open source service mesh with the Kyverno Authz Server to delegate the request authorisation based on policies installed in the cluster.

 ### Prerequisites